 Two major thoroughfares, Fallbrook Drive and Ella Boulevard, currently exist within the District's boundaries.
-One major collector street, Greens Crossing Boulevard, lies within the boundaries of the District.
-All three roadways are included on the City's and/or Harris County's thoroughfare plan.
-Greens Crossing Boulevard has been accepted for ownership, operation, and maintenance by Harris County.
+Two major collector streets, Greens Crossing Boulevard and Pinto Business Park Drive, lie within the boundaries of the District.
+All four roadways are included on the City's and/or Harris County's thoroughfare plan.
+Greens Crossing Boulevard, Ella Boulevard and Fallbrook Drive have been accepted for ownership, operation, and maintenance by Harris County.